 Moving.
 The physical act of moving all of your possessions from one home to another is one of the biggest headaches to overcome in a decision to… well, move.
 We don’t know anyone who actually likes to move, except maybe professional movers.
 There are so many unknowns in the process.
-We’ll attempt to provide some insight into those unknowns in our blog today by compiling information from the experts, so if you’re getting ready to plant your roots elsewhere, you can be as prepared as possible.
+Here's a checklist for moving based on information from the experts, so if you’re getting ready to plant your roots elsewhere, you can be as prepared as possible.

-Clothes.
-Save on bubble wrap and use towels, socks and other clothes to protect your fragile items.
+Save on bubble wrap and use towels, socks, and other clothes to protect your fragile items.
 Leave your dresser drawers packed with a towel on top for privacy, and move them as-is for time-saving simplicity.
 Put comforters and other fabrics in big trash bags and use them as cushions between fragile items on the moving truck.
 Clothing on hangers in your closet can be grouped together with trash bags slipped over the bottom.
-Use rubber bands or pony tail holders to group the hangers together on top.
-Even sharp kitchen utensils can be placed inside oven mits.
+Use rubber bands or ponytail holders to group the hangers together on top.
+Even sharp kitchen utensils can be placed inside oven mitts.
 Now is the time to think outside of the moving box!

-Find help!
 The last tip is probably the best.
-If it’s in your budget, hire professional movers!
+If it’s within your budget, hire professional movers!
 They will make your day easier and much less stressful and painful.
 But be mindful of the fine print on their agreements.
 Read it over, ask questions, and definitely check their reviews.

 If you have other handy moving tips, we’d love to hear them in the comments below!
-And if the time is right for you to make the move from Point A, we’d love to help you find your new Point B. Check out our floorplans and move-in ready homes and let us know if we can give you a tour of one of our many communities in the Carolinas and Virginia!
+And if the time is right for you to make the move from Point A, we’d love to help you find your new Point B. Check out our floorplans and move-in-ready homes and let us know if we can give you a tour of one of our many communities in the Carolinas, Virginia, and Georgia!